ipeaGIT/accessibility/dev/reference/spatial_availability.md

 Soukhov et al. (2023) that takes into account competition effects.
 The accessibility levels that result from using this measure are proportional both to the demand in each origin and to the travel cost it takes to reach the destinations.
+The spatial availability is a particular case of `constrained_accessibility(constraint = "singly")`.

 This function is generic over any kind of numeric travel cost, such as distance, time and money.